 Rotation highights include: emergency medicine, pediatric emergency medicine, critical care, and other quality off-service rotations that build a strong foundation.
 Multiple elective opportunities are also available through our ACCEL program.

-The 824,000-square-foot Stanford Hospital opened in 2019 and features state-of-art technology and an emergency department the length of a football field.
+The 824,000-square-foot Stanford Hospital opened in 2019.
+The Marc and Laura Andreessen Adult Emergency Department features state-of-art technology and an emergency department the size of a football field.

 Stanford is the main site of clinical training.
 We also have rotations at community and county sites to provide exposure to different practice settings, resulting in a well-rounded clinical education.